CruiseMates readers help us assemble a list of all of the common words used in cruising - nautical and practical industry terms

 Knot: (nautical mile): a measure of a ship's speed, a common expression is one knot equals 1.1506779 statute (land) miles.
 Technically, it is a measure of distance or location where one knot equals one minute of latitude along any meridian.

-Midship (amidships): the area of the ship generally halfway between bow and stern along the length of the ship.
+Midship (amidships): the area of the ship generally halfway along the length of the ship, between bow and stern.

 Muster Drill: a safety drill run at the beginning of every cruise.
 Passengers are shown where to find their life vests, and where to assemble to prepare to enter their assigned lifeboats (muster station).

-Muster Station: the place crewmembers and passengers are instructed to assemble if an emergency bell sounds.
-From the muster station passengers would be guided to lifeboats in an emergency.
+Muster Station: the place crewmembers and passengers are instructed to go if an emergency bell sounds.

 Onboard account: a running bill for purchases made on the ship, usually delivered to your room the last night and paid just before leaving the ship.